Tips for a Smooth Embryo Transfer Day

 The road to embryo transfer day can be long.
 You have probably been through so much preparing for this day and when it finally arrives, the procedure takes about 10 minutes!
-You arrive, change into your wrap skirt, receive your ID bracelet and some instructions, probably wait around for bit, go into the procedure with a full bladder, have the transfer which you can watch on a monitor but don’t blink - it only takes about 10 minutes, then empty your bladder right away and go home!
+You arrive, change into your wrap skirt, receive your ID bracelet and some instructions, probably wait around for a bit, go into the procedure with a full bladder, have the transfer which you can watch on a monitor but don’t blink - it only takes about 10 minutes, then empty your bladder right away and go home!
 It can be disconcerting how quickly things happen and how little fanfare there is on the big day.
 This is just one of the reasons I find having acupuncture right before and after your embryo transfer can be helpful and change the experience from rushed and overwhelming to calm and mindful.

 Book Your Transfer Day Acupuncture

 As far as I am aware, every fertility clinic in the lower mainland that performs IVF procedures offers access to acupuncture onsite at their clinic on the day of your embryo transfer.
 Acupuncture directly before and right after embryo transfer has been shown to improve implantation rates by 15% as well as marked improvements in live birth rates.
-At Acubalance, we offer this treatment onsite at Olive Fertility Centre and are one of the few clinics to offer painless laser acupuncture based on research showing the benefits of low light laser therapy to fertility and its use on embryo transfer day.
+At Acubalance, we are the only clinic to offer this treatment onsite at Olive Fertility Centre and are one of the few clinics to offer painless laser acupuncture based on research showing the benefits of low light laser therapy to fertility and its use on embryo transfer day.

-Physical benefits of acupuncture on this day include increasing blood flow to the uterine lining, helping to calm uterine spasming, calming the nervous system and reducing cortisol levels.
+Physical benefits of acupuncture on this day include increasing blood flow to the uterine lining, helping to calm uterine spasming, calming the nervous system, and reducing cortisol levels.
 On top of the physical benefits, I find that acupuncture changes the whole transfer day experience in a positive way.
 When you arrive, you have your own personal guide to help you through the day.
 Whether it is figuring out how much water to drink, answering your questions, bringing you an extra blanket, or providing you with headphones and guided meditations to help you relax and stay calm, I see the benefits my patients receive both mind and body.
 It also allows for some extra time to process the experience.

 Empty Your Bladder With Confidence